What is Talcum Powder?

 A talcum powder class action lawsuit was filed but dismissed in 2015.
 In that case, the lead plaintiff had not developed ovarian cancer, but instead claimed that she and other women who had purchased baby powder would not have done so had they known of the risks.

-The claims in the talcum powder class action lawsuit were distinct from those being filed on behalf of women who allege that talc products caused them to develop ovarian cancer.
-As of January 2017, there are reportedly more than 2,000 individual talcum powder cancer lawsuits pending against Johnson & Johnson, its subsidiaries and other companies nationwide.
+The claims in the class action were distinct from those being filed in the various mass torts.
+As of January 2017, there are reportedly more than 4,000 individual suits still pending against Johnson & Johnson, its subsidiaries and Colgate-Palmolive nationwide.

-In addition to talcum powder trials set for a St. Louis court, an order was issued in October 2016 to centralize talcum powder lawsuits in the U.S. District Court for the District of New Jersey for coordinated discovery and pretrial proceedings.
+In addition to these trials set for a St. Louis court, an order was issued in October 2016 to centralize other litigations in the U.S. District Court for the District of New Jersey for coordinated discovery and pretrial proceedings.

 Have There Been Talcum Powder Settlements?

-Additionally, three multimillion dollar verdicts have been awarded and may give parties involved an idea of how juries will respond to these cases.
+Since then, three multimillion-dollar verdicts have been awarded and may give parties involved an idea of how juries will respond to these cases.
 In February, May and October 2016, juries in St. Louis, Missouri, awarded a total of almost $200 million to women and their families after they claimed that regular use of talcum powder led them to develop ovarian cancer.

 Talcum Powder News & Case Updates